Teaching assistant (United Kingdom): Role

 The occupation is constantly changing and evolving with the rest of the education workforce in the country.
 Teaching assistants are increasingly being given more and more responsibility within schools, and it remains to be seen how this "remodelling of the workforce" will alter the occupation.
 Some additional responsibilities may include supporting with behaviour intervention, running extracurricular activities, lunchtime supervision, and covering teaching staff in their absence.
-In the EYFS, TA's are sometimes included in adult to child ratios as per government guidelines.
+In the Early Years Foundation Stage (EYFS), TA's are sometimes included in adult to child ratios as per government guidelines.
 In some schools (particularly in SEN schools), where school policy permits, teaching assistants are seen to give personal care to children as required.

 HLTAs and the National Workforce Agreement

 On 15 January 2003, unions and the DfES signed the National Workforce Agreement, which began a reform of raising school standards and tackling workloads.

 This agreement created a "new breed" of teaching assistants: HLTAs (or Higher Level Teaching Assistants, sometimes referred to as Senior Learning Support Assistants).
 Their role is superior to teaching assistants and is to support the teacher further by covering lessons, and being more closely involved in children's learning.
 Becoming an HLTA requires a preparation course, in-school assessment, and a £450.00 fee.
 HLTA's in some schools may also take line management responsibility for teaching assistants in their areas, or take a particular school wide responsibility (for example, a subject area like EAL).

 Giving teachers time for planning, preparation and assessment (PPA) was also raised in this agreement.
 By September 2005, all teachers must be given 10% teaching time away from the classroom to plan, prepare and assess.
 This requirement is easily accommodated for in most secondary schools, but where there is only one class teacher per class the PPA time is covered by normal teaching assistants, not just HLTAs, as originally planned.
 This has led to some concerns being raised.